21.2 NetCDF Manipulating

 Use the mroi2xyz tool to generate a new worksheet of XYZ values in the ROI.

-Use the mroiprofile tool to generate the descriptive statistics value (Mean, SD, Min, Max, Median, Sum, XY of Min and XY of Max) for the ROI.
-The Intensity Profile dialog gets a Weighted ROI check box.
-When this option is selected, each pixel is weighted by the area of the intersection of the pixel rectangle and the ROI polygon.
-This is to improve results when the ROI coordinates do not fully cover a pixel.
+Right click on the ROI box and select Intensity Profile, then use the dialog to get the descriptive statistics ( Mean, SD, Min, Max, Median, Sum, etc.) for the ROI.
+The Weighted ROI checkbox will apply a weight to the pixels on the boundary, where each pixel (a rectangle point) is weighted by the area inside the ROI polygon.
+This improves accuracy when the ROI coordinates do not fully cover a pixel.

 Add ROI on the matrix, right-click on the ROI and select Clear.